rht20/Tourist/README.md

-Android application for planning tour
+An Android Application for planning tour

 Features:
 1. Google map activities